olcf/hands-on-with-summit/README.md

 Here you will find the [session agenda](agenda.md) along with various resources to help get you up and running on Summit.
-We'll take a deep look at the system's design, discuss how research teams write programs for and run workloads on Summit, and you'll get to run your own.
+We'll take a deep look at the system's design, discuss how research teams write programs for and run workloads on Summit, and you'll get to run on your own.
 The session is guided by hands-on [***challenges***](challenges).

 The [first challenge](./challenges/Access_Ascent_and_Clone_Repo) is to